crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 ```

-It is important to note that the gas showed here is only an estimation provided by [HEVM](https://github.com/dapphub/dapptools/tree/master/src/hevm#hevm-).
+It is important to note that the gas shown here is only an estimation provided by [HEVM](https://github.com/dapphub/dapptools/tree/master/src/hevm#hevm-).
 This should precise enough, but it can be slightly different from mainstream Ethereum clients.

 ## Summary: Finding transactions with high gas consumption